- 100% secure payment

 Group cosplay team splitting votes across two category entries

-A four-person group cosplay team in Sydney placed one entry in a con's "group" bracket and a second solo entry in the "armour" bracket of the same masquerade poll.
-They want 600 votes on the group entry and 300 on the solo entry.
-We confirm the poll allows the same voter across categories, run a batch order with separate sub-pools to avoid IP overlap, quote $59.99 for 1,000 votes total, and deliver each entry on its own daily-anchor schedule from Australian residential IPs across the poll's week-long tail.
+A four-person group cosplay team in Sydney placed one group entry in the masquerade's group division and a separate solo build in the armour division of the same poll.
+They want 600 votes on the group entry and 300 on the armour entry.
+We confirm the poll allows cross-division voting, run a batch order with separate IP sub-pools, and deliver each entry on its own daily-anchor schedule from Australian residential addresses across the poll's week-long tail, pacing heavier on Friday and Saturday evenings when the Australian cosplay community is most active online.

 For: Group cosplay teams, multi-entry cosplayers, masquerade competitors